Solid

 Introduction

-With Solid, KDE developers are able to easily write applications with hardware interaction features.
-The necessary abstraction to support cross-platform application development is provided by Solid's clear and comprehensive API.
+Solid allows to write applications with hardware interaction features.
+The necessary abstraction to support cross-platform application development is provided by Solid's comprehensive API.

-Its aim is not the control of the devices (Solid doesn't let you synchronize your mobile phone with your local address book): Solid looks for devices and gives you access to the information it has about them.
+Solid looks for devices and gives you access to the information it has about them.
 This way, you could easily look at the functions of the cpu, or at the driver that handles your camera, or the mount point of your usb pen.
-In sum: it gives you the possibility of "seeing without touching" your devices.

 Device Discovery